-The trial judge, Anne Arundel County Circuit Court Judge Paul G. Goetzke, found that the Plaintiffs’ immigration status was admissible evidence because there were legitimate questions as to whether they could earn income in the future.
-Judge Goetzke also found that the fact that they misrepresented the immigration status on employment forms – with apparently stolen social security numbers – was relevant to their credibility.
+The trial judge, Anne Arundel County Circuit Court Judge Paul G. Goetzke, found that the Plaintiffs’ immigration status was admissible evidence because there were legitimate questions whether they could earn income in the future.
+Judge Goetzke also found that the fact that they misrepresented the immigration status on employment forms – with apparently stolen social security numbers – applied to their credibility.

-The intermediate appellate court expressed concern about the prejudice of exposing a party’s immigration status.
-Certainly, the jury’s outcome in this very case underscored this point.
-But, in this case, the plaintiffs opened the door to questions about their immigration status when their answers to interrogatories were different than the ones they later submitted as evidence.
-What I found really interesting is that the court, in a helpful footnote, tells us that the smarter play for plaintiffs’ attorneys would be just to object to the social security number issue.
+The intermediate appellate court complained about the prejudice of exposing a party’s immigration status.
+The jury’s outcome in this very case underscored this point.
+But, in this case, the plaintiffs opened the door to questions about their immigration status when their answers to interrogatories differed from the ones they later submitted as evidence.
+What I found interesting is that the court, in a helpful footnote, tells us that the smarter play for plaintiffs’ attorneys would be just to object to the social security number issue.